robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-10-14 19:37:38 UTC
+**Last Updated:** 2025-10-14 20:10:26 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the webcam feed should be available once maintenance is complete.
+**Recommendation:** Please check back later; the webcam feed will be restored once maintenance is complete.
-**Technical Note:** The status image displays a gray background with red text indicating \
+**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 20:10 UTC for the next check.

+**Blog Summary:** Our panda cam is temporarily offline for scheduled maintenance.
+We appreciate your patience and will update you once the live feed is back online!

 ---